 Please review your medications with your doctor before you go home and ask if you should continue taking the medications you were taking before the procedure.

-If you have diabetes, your doctor may adjust your diabetes medication(s) for one to two days after your procedure.
+If you have diabetes, your doctor may adjust your diabetes medication(s) for 1 to 2 days after your procedure.
 Please be sure to ask for specific directions about taking your diabetes medication after the procedure.

 Depending on the results of your procedure, your doctor may prescribe new medication.
 Please make sure you understand what medications you should be taking after the procedure and how often to take them.